 While there are ways to reduce single-use plastic in hospitals, it is unlikely that the healthcare field will be able to eliminate them any time soon.
 This means that for the foreseeable future, we'll not only have to find alternatives.
 We also need to look at ways to mitigate the impact of necessary plastic waste.
-Though many practices and hospitals are making great strides towards sustainability, they won't ever be true 'zero waste' due to the biohazard component.
+Though many practices and hospitals are making great strides towards sustainability, they won't ever be truly 'zero waste' due to the biohazard component.

 In the past, many hospitals simply jumbled all the different waste streams together.
 They collected the waste from reception-area trash to operating-room waste and burned them in incinerators.
 This is still common practice in many developing countries.

-But medical waste incineration is a leading source of dioxin, mercury, lead and other dangerous pollutants.
+But medical waste incineration is a leading source of dioxin, mercury, lead, and other dangerous pollutants.
 This option carries a heavy environmental impact that involves a threat to human health.
-Despite these dangers, many governments, public health agencies, international organizations and transnational corporations continue to promote incineration technologies as waste management "solutions."
+Despite these dangers, many governments, public health agencies, international organizations, and transnational corporations continue to promote incineration technologies as waste management "solutions."

 Fortunately, it is possible to effectively treat and disinfect medical waste in other ways.
-The non-profit Health Care Without Harm is collaborating with health care systems, NGOs, governments and international agencies such as the World Health Organization.
+The non-profit Health Care Without Harm is collaborating with health care systems, NGOs, governments, and international agencies such as the World Health Organization.
 Their main task is to research and promote environmentally sound and healthy alternatives.